vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_5/faster_draw.md

 The code for doing the same cull and sort but on the transparent objects has been skipped, but its the same as with the opaque objects, so you can try doing it yourself.

 With the transparent objects, you want to also change the sorting code so that it checks distance from bounds to the camera, so that objects draw more correct.
 But sorting by depth is incompatible with sorting by pipeline, so you will need to decide what works better for your case.

+You should see the drawcall count and triangle count in the stats window change as you rotate the camera.
+Performance should be improved significantly specially in cases where you are looking away from obects.

 ## Creating Mipmaps